Why Journaling Matters

 Overcoming Common Hurdles

 Every beginner faces these challenges, and you will inevitably too!
-Here’s how to navigate them:
+Here’s how to navigate some of the common ones:

 “I don’t know what to write”